djcas9/vimstack/README.md

   * `goF`: like `gof` for the current "session" directory, that is, the directory returned by `:pwd`
   * `goT`: like `got` for the current "session" directory
+  * etc...
+  * Too many to list here.
+See vimrc

 ## HTML